-1.4.
+1.5.
 Using a Local Repository

 Local repositories are frequently used in enterprise clusters that have limited outbound internet access.
 In these scenarios, having packages available locally provides more governance, and better installation performance.
 These repositories are used heavily during installation for package distribution, as well as post-install for routine cluster operations such as service start/restart operations.
-The following sections describe the steps necessary to set up and use a local repository:
+The following section describes the steps required to setup and use a local repository:

-- Obtaining the Repositories [9] - Set up a local repository having: - Setting Up a Local Repository with No Internet Access [11] - Setting up a Local Repository With Temporary Internet Access [13] - Preparing The Ambari Repository Configuration File [14]
+- Accessing Cloudera Repositories [9] - Set up a local repository having: - Setting Up a Local Repository with No Internet Access [14] - Setting up a Local Repository With Temporary Internet Access [16] - Preparing The Ambari Repository Configuration File [18]